catalingavan/KissLog.Sdk/README.md

             // writes on Text Files
             new LocalTextFileListener(),

-            // writes on Databse, only if request was unsuccessfully new DatabaseListener
+            // writes on Databse, only if request was unsuccessful new DatabaseListener
             {
                 MinimumResponseHttpStatusCode = 400